top of page

 GROUP EXHIBITIONS

-2022 Belonging: Cross River Art Exhibition juried by Allena Marie Brazier, Lewis Collaborative-TechArtista,
+2022 Belonging: Cross River Art Exhibition, Lewis Collaborative-TechArtista,

-2022 The Art of Technology, an online exhibit juried by Andrea Coates, St. Louis Artists' Guild,
+2022 The Art of Technology, St. Louis Artists' Guild, St. Louis, Missouri

 2021 Migration - 2021, international juried online exhibit

-2022 Ann Metzger Memorial National Biennial Exhibition juried by Jade Powers, St. Louis Artists' Guild,
+2022 Ann Metzger Memorial National Biennial Exhibition, St. Louis Artists' Guild

 2022 Curious?
-5th Biannual Exhibition curated by Vanessa Rudloff, Angad Arts Hotel, St. Louis, Missouri,
+5th Biannual Exhibition, Angad Arts Hotel, St. Louis, Missouri,

 MEDIA